 The operational complexity and cost of running both IP and non-IP networks presents a significant challenge that compounds the basic issues of capabilities and coverage.
 Therefore, we are now seeing increasing numbers of operators globally deciding to remove both 2G and 3G.

 Based on the announcements so far, shutting down 3G is being prioritised over shutting down 2G.
-For example, in the UK, Vodafone and EE have announced they are planning to shut 3G down in 2022.
-This is before the planned closure of 2G in 2025.
-The reason for this is likely to be the fact that there is still a far greater customer dependence on 2G – for example legacy IoT devices – than 3G, so migration plans need to be put in place.
+For example, in the UK, Vodafone and EE have announced they are planning to shut 3G down in 2023, before their planned closure of 2G.

 We have made it our mission to bring you the latest information on what networks are available around the world and which ones are planned for closure.